okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/load-app.md

   constructor(public oktaAuth: OktaAuth) {
     this.signIn = new OktaSignIn({
       /**
-       * Note: when using the Sign-In Widget for an OIDC flow, it still
+       * Note: when using the Sign-In Widget for an OIDC flow, you still
-       * needs to be configured with the base URL for your Okta Org.
+       * need to configure the base URL for your Okta Org.
 Here
        * we derive it from the given issuer for convenience.
        */
       baseUrl: sampleConfig.oidc.issuer.split('/oauth2')[0],